What is the Right Temperature for My Water Heater?

 There is a common misconception that the maximum temperature allowable for a water heater is 120 degrees Fahrenheit.
 This idea is compounded by the safety warnings on some water heaters informing owners that temperatures in excess of 125 degrees can cause serious injuries and death.
 Similarly, there are plumbing codes capping the maximum temperature flowing from the fixture for showers, tubs, etc. at 120 degrees.

-The maximum temperature at your fixture may be much different than the temperature applied to the water heater.
+However, the maximum temperature at the fixture is much different than the temperature applied to the water heater.

 Contact Hawthorne Plumbing, Heating & Cooling for your annual water heater tune-up.